mapup/toll-for-route-from-mapping-service-mapmyindia/README.md

 # toll-mapmyindia
 Use these code examples to extend mapping capabilities of [MapmyIndia](https://www.mapmyindia.com/api/advanced-maps/doc/route-api) by adding toll information to the route information.

+### After adding toll information you will be able to see tolls for the following
+#### vehicle types
+* Car/ Jeep/ Van -> 2AxlesAuto
+* Bike -> 2AxlesMoto
+* Pickup truck/ Light commercial vehicles -> 2AxlesLCV
+* Trucks from 2-axles to 7- axles (2-axles truck),
+* Bus -> 2AxlesBus (2-axles Bus)
+* HCM, EME -> 2AxlesHCMEME

+#### payment types
+* FasTag
+* Cash

+#### return tolls, monthly pass tolls and discounts
+You will get retun trip toll and monthly pass toll information and discount information for locals (if available)

+#### barriers and ticket systems
+You will get tolls for ticket systems and barriers including national highways (NHAI), state highways and local tolls